-You'll first need to check your GST settings and then use the information in the GST report to prepare your return.
+You'll first need to check your GST settings and then use the information in the GST return report to prepare your return.
 We'll step you through what you need to do.

-Go to the Reports menu > BAS.
+Go to the Reporting menu > GST return and late claims.

 Click Create new.

-you've previously completed a return, you won't be able to change the BAS period.
+you've previously completed a return, you won't be able to change the GST return period.
 To carry over late or edited transactions, reports need to be done every period in order.
 You can't skip the current period to a future period.
 If you don’t have any GST to report this period, you’ll still need to finalise this report to move to the next period.